KEYNOTE INTERVIEW: How can we reconstruct sites targeted by urbicide?

 Given the urgency, is it possible to rebuild quickly while maintaining a sustainable approach?

 Yes, if we rely on local resources and methods.
-In different regions, I’ve seen how natural materials such as earth, stone and brick can facilitate recycling and efficient reconstruction.
-In Siwa, Egypt, bricks made from saltwater mud are used, perfectly suited to the arid climate of the oasis.
-In Yemen, depending on the region, we use stone, rammed earth or mud-brick.
-In the High Atlas mountains of Morocco, the kasbahs are built of beaten earth, and in Algeria the same technique is used in the Ksour Range in the Sahara.
-These techniques are the fruit of a heritage shared through the caravan routes.
-These great trade routes crossed the desert, linking Arabia, North Africa and Egypt, and enabled the circulation of goods while also spreading ideas and architectural know-how.
+In different regions, I’ve seen how natural materials such as earth, stone, shale and bricks can facilitate recycling and efficient reconstruction.
+In Siwa, Egypt, bricks made from salt mud are used, perfectly suited to the arid climate of the oasis.
+In Yemen, depending on the region, we use stone, rammed earth or mudbricks.
+In the High Atlas Mountains of Morocco, the kasbahs are built of rammed earth, and in Algeria the same technique is used in building the ksour in the Sahara.
+These techniques are the legacy of a heritage shared through the ancient trade caravan routes.
+The great trade routes that crossed the desert, linking Arabia, North Africa via Egypt, and enabled the exchange and circulation of goods while also spreading ideas, architectural knowledge and techniques.

 The right solution for sustainable construction is always to start with the region, its resources, its know-how and its environment, which also needs to be entirely rebuilt.

 Aït Benhaddou, Morocco.
-An iconic example of mud-brick architecture, this UNESCO-listed fortified town embodies the passing on of vernacular know-how and the adaptation of housing to the arid conditions of the High Atlas mountains.
-A model of sustainability that today inspires reconstruction projects that respect the land and its resources.
+An iconic example of earth architecture, this UNESCO-listed fortified town embodies the passing on of vernacular know-how and the adaptation of housing to the arid conditions of the High Atlas Mountains.
+A model of sustainability that today inspires reconstruction and new projects that respect the land and its resources.

 Can traditional techniques interact with modern innovations?

 Yes, this is already happening.
-As early as the 1950s-1960s in Iraq, modern architects were incorporating local materials, vernacular know-how and contemporary design into their projects.
-Today, innovations such as 3D mud-brick printing are opening up new perspectives, but the essential thing remains the accumulated intelligence regarding construction techniques: thick walls, natural ventilation (windcatchers), interior courtyards, etc. In the field, we pass on these techniques in workshops, sometimes even to experienced architects.
-It’s this blend of tradition and modernity that makes it possible to innovate while preserving efficiency and sustainability.
+As early as the 1950s-1960s in Iraq, modern architects were incorporating local materials and crafts inspired by the vernacular in contemporary architecture projects.
+Today, innovations including 3D mud-brick printing are introducing new perspectives, but the essential concept remains the accumulated intelligence regarding construction techniques: thick walls, natural ventilation (windcatchers), interior courtyards, etc. In the field, we pass on these techniques in workshops, and to architects.
+The incorporation of tradition in modernity makes it possible to innovate while ensuring efficiency and sustainability.

-Today, innovations such as 3D mud-brick printing are opening up new perspectives.
+Today, innovations such as 3D mud-brick printing are introducing new perspectives.

 Can reconstruction be envisaged without taking the surrounding environment into account?

 No, because it’s not just lives and towns that are destroyed in war zones, it is also the environment.
 Farms, agricultural land, parks and gardens are wiped out.
-We work with landscape architects to regenerate the soil, as in Shibam in Yemen, a UNESCO World Heritage Site.
-Nicknamed the “Manhattan of the desert”, the city’s buildings are several floors high, thanks to the mastery of mud-brick building techniques.
-But they couldn’t exist without irrigation of the surrounding farmland, which feeds the population and stabilizes the local economy.
-I’ve seen in Beirut what happens when the environment is forgotten: the disappearance of green spaces in favor of real estate speculation has turned the urban climate into a nightmare.
-Wherever we work, we have to listen to the needs of the environment in order to rebuild a sustainable life for people and nature alike.
-Architecture on its own is not viable or livable if the surrounding environment does not follow
+In this case, we work with landscape architects and environmental expertise to regenerate the soil as well.
+Take the example of the city of Shibam in Yemen, a UNESCO World Heritage Site.
+Earning the sobriquet ‘Manhattan of the Desert’, the city a cluster of tower buildings eight storeys high is evidence of the genius and mastery of using sun dried mud brick.
+But the city couldn’t exist without the cultivation of the surrounding agriculture, which provides sustainability, climate cover and a balanced ecosystem for the urban fabric and community.
+I’ve seen in Beirut what happens when the environment is eradicated by wars and exploitation the demise of green and open spaces in favor of real estate speculation has impacted the urban climate irreversibly.
+Wherever we work, we need to treat and heed the environment before rebuilding a sustainable life for people and nature alike.
+Architecture on its own is no longer viable or liveable if the surrounding environment is excluded.

-Architecture on its own is not viable or livable if the surrounding environment does not follow.
+Architecture on its own is not viable or livable if the surrounding environment is excluded.

 Une image contenant plein air, bâtiment, ciel, sol